Philip Agee [1935-2008]

 Most likely, Philip Agee was in contact with 'progressive' world movements through out his wide travels, and his association with friends, including Bill Schaap, Ellen Ray and Louis Wolf.
 A line of supposition can be drawn of an early link with the Grenadian youth movement by way of Agee's attendance at the World Festival of Youth in August, 1978, Havana, Cuba.
 Grenada had observer status with the World Federation of Youth [WFDY], sponsor of the Cuban event.

 At that time, there was in Grenada a Grenada-Cuba Friendship Society [CGFS], established by the New Jewel Movement in 1975.
 The CGFS became public knowledge in 1978.
-Among Grenadian youth leaders in attendance at the World Festival were Bernard Bourne, Liam James, George Louison, Nelson Louison, Elliot Maitland, Colville McBarnette, Martin Oliver and Judy Ellen Williams, They flew to Jamaica and from there on took a ship to Cuba.
+Among Grenadian youth leaders in attendance at the World Festival were Bernard Bourne, Liam James, George Louison, Nelson Louison, Elliot Maitland, Colville McBarnette, Martin Oliver and Judy Ellen Williams, Most likely only seven young people went as the name of Nelson Louison in printed lists was more likely George Louison.
+They flew to Jamaica and from there on took a ship to Cuba.

 Agee and his family [Giselle, sons Phil and Chris] were invited as "Guests of Honour" of the Festival from the Cuban Embassy in Madrid and traveled to Cuba via West Germany to Spain and on to Cuba.
 Agee was especially interested in the Anti-Imperialist Tribunal and attendees at the Festival were interested in hearing about covert operations from Agee.
 Bill Schaap, Ellen Ray and Louis Wolf also attended and copies of the first issue of "Covert Action Information Bulletin" were distributed.
 An estimate of 18,500 youth from 145 countries attended the conference whose theme was "For Anti-Imperialist Solidarity, Peace and Friendship".